Lateral Solid Phase Epitaxy of Yttrium Iron Garnet: Results and Discussion

-Heyroth et al. \cite{heyroth_monocrystalline_2019} showcased a single crystalline YIG bridge fabricated by coating a resist template with YIG deposited via pulsed laser deposition.
-After lift off the bridge is annealed at \SI{800}{\degreeCelsius} for \SI{3}{h}.
-However, we do not expect their annealing process to be easily transferrable to larger, sputtered YIG structures, as we see significant formation of polycrystalline YIG above \SI{660}{\degreeCelsius}.

-To mathematically describe the lateral solid phase epitaxy of YIG from a YIG seed we use a modified Arrhenius equation. \cite{csepregi_chaneling_1975, johnson_solid-phase_2015} This description assumes a homogeneous crystallization front that moves through an amorphous material starting from a crystalline seed of the same material.
+To mathematically describe the lateral solid phase epitaxy of YIG from a YIG seed we use a modified Arrhenius equation, which is commonly used for the description of homoepitaxial crystallization out of the amorphous phase.\cite{csepregi_chaneling_1975, white_ion_1988, johnson_intrinsic_2008_Ge,johnson_solid-phase_2015} This description assumes a homogeneous crystallization front that moves through an amorphous material starting from a crystalline seed of the same material.
 At a given temperature $T$, this crystallization front is expected to move with a constant velocity ($v = \frac{l}{t}$).
 Here $v$ is the lateral crystallization velocity, $l$ the lateral crystallization distance and $t$ the annealing time.
 The crystallization velocity itself depends exponentially on the temperature as well as the activation energy $E_A$ and can be described by Eq. \eqref{eq_v_arr}, \cite{csepregi_chaneling_1975, johnson_solid-phase_2015}

 where $k_B$ is the Boltzmann constant and the prefactor $v_0$ represents a maximal velocity.

 To confirm LSPE of YIG and to determine the crystallization velocities $v(T)$, we analyze our samples with electron back scatter diffraction (EBSD) for a sequence of annealing times.
 EBSD also allows us to exclude polycrystalline YIG on top of the \ch{SiO_x} mesa.
 A secondary electron (SE) image taken across the edge of the mesa is depicted in Fig.~\ref{Fig_2_lat}(a).
 On the right, crystalline YIG is on top of the YAG substrate as depicted in the schematics above the SE image.
 The lateral crystallization front moves from the right across the mesa's edge, which can be seen in the middle of the image, towards the left.
 The area of crystallized YIG on top of the \ch{SiO_x} mesa can be discerned as a change in gray level which we ascribe to the height and density change upon crystallization.